sandialabs/chemical-recommender-system/README.md

 On the user's end, the following steps include going onto the search page of the website and inputting the correct query.
 This search is done using a vector databasing service, Milvus, which is expanded upon in later sections.

 The result of the query is what follows.
 The following steps are all found in the `Comparison` folder.
 The process starts by running the program `Comparison.py`.
-The query's molecular fingerprint is evaluated, and the program uses Tanimoto similarity to go through the entire existing database from the previous step, finding the fingerprints that match the best.
+The query's molecular fingerprint is evaluated, and the program uses Jaccard similarity to go through the entire existing database from the previous step, finding the fingerprints that match the best.
 A shortlist for similarity is created as all the candidates with the highest Tanimoto similarities move on for further screening.

 We utilize a vector database solution, Milvus, to store and manage these fingerprints efficiently.
 Milvus allows for high-speed retrieval and comparison of molecular fingerprints, significantly speeding up the search process.
 By partitioning the database, we ensure that searches are both fast and scalable, handling large datasets with ease.
+The Milvus vector indices and vector data are prebuilt into the docker image that you have pulled.

 This step ensures that only the most relevant candidates are considered for further analysis, streamlining the process and improving the accuracy of the results.